-In order to receive federal grants, state grants, loans, work-study, and most scholarships, you have to file the Free Application for Federal Student Aid (FAFSA).
-You only need to submit the FAFSA once per academic year.
+In order to receive federal grants, state grants, loans, work-study, and most scholar-ships, you have to file the Free Application for Federal Student Aid (FAFSA).
+You only need to submit the FAFSA once for each academic year.

 1. File the FAFSA